audiracmichelle/docker_disperser/README.md

 ## Test

-To test `disperseR` in your container, you can run the commands found in `disperser_script.r`.
+To test `disperseR` in your container, you can run the commands in [./disperser_script.r](./disperser_script.r).
 These commands follow the instructions in the package's vignette `Vignette_DisperseR.Rmd`.